 - Ladders / Scaffoldings to be secured firmly over the working platform and inspected by competent personnel and tagging system (green/red) are implemented, prior to start of work.

 - Prior to commencement of work, the Engineers & Supervisor/Foreman will inspect all materials delivered to work place are checked for with their shipment check list and ensure they are the relevant piece for the site and materials are not damaged, without excessive scratches or visible corrosion.

 - Only required materials to be shifted to site and stored temporarily and ensure extra materials are not dumped to site and congest the working area.

 - Once work is completed extra materials and tools to be return back to stores, work area to be kept clean.

-- Ensure all drawings are approved and available to the installation team.
+- Ensure all drawings and electrical method statement are approved and available to the installation team.

 - Prior to the installation of cables in any area, cable ladders or any containment system must be inspected and approved.
 Ensure that the factory test reports for continuity of the cables is provided and reviewed to ensure the fault free installation.

 - Check that ladders/trays are free from any sharp edges and have sufficient space for installing the cables.